hipe/tmx/lib/skylab/brazen/doc/issues/031-the-retrieve-narrative.md

 and so, given all of the above, we have:

-    entity_via_identifier <identifier>, & <on event selectively>
+    entity_via_intrinsic_key <x>, & <on event selectively>

-`identifier` is a interface that is currently evolving, but will probably be something like a symbol name of the model class and a string name for the entity's (natural key) `name` field value.

-not all collection-like silos are multi-model. a collection may be designed (or produced) to hold only one kind of entity, in which case the identifier will only be used for its pertitnent part.
+the meaning and shape of `x` is totally up to the collection - for simple collection that hold one kind of entity, this might be a natural key or a primary key. for collections that can hold a disparate collection of entities of different model classes (silos), consider using an [#022] "entity identifier".